jobs-at/coding-exercise-frontend/README.md

 # jobs.at coding exercise

 We're happy you applied for a job as full-stack developer at jobs.at :)
-Before you can get started at jobs.at, we have a small exercise for you where you can show use your skills as full-stack developer.
+Before you can get started at jobs.at, we have a small exercise for you where you can show us your skills as full-stack developer.

 ## Exercise description

 At jobs.at we obviously have to deal a lot of with jobs, companies and people who are looking for a job.
 We want you to create a small web app where the user can find jobs he/she is interested in.
 Moreover, there should be the possibility to publish a new job and make it available to potential candidates.

+Consider to put about 2-4 hours of work into the exercise.
+It is not necessary to spend 5 or more hours to get some result.
+If you cannot complete all the tasks, don't mind to send us the results you have.

 ## Tasks to be done